Markham family discovers dismembered remains in visiting relative's luggage, police say

 Law enforcement from Louisville traveled to Markham to interview the suspect, police said.
 Martin is cooperating with law enforcement, according to police.

-Markham police said they are working with federal law enforcement and police in Kentucky, and have identified the remains as a woman whose identity they have not yet released pending notification of next of kin and positive identification through dental records.
+Markham police said they are working with federal law enforcement and police in Kentucky, and have not identified the victim pending notification of next of kin and positive identification through dental records.

 Markham family discovers dismembered remains in visiting relative's luggage, police say